Travel writing mistakes can easily be avoided if you understand why they’re mistakes, and if you know what to do to avoid them.

-But it’s one thing to aspire to getting published in these magazines.
-It’s another thing to think that’s where you start.
+It’s one thing to aspire to getting published in these magazines, but it’s another to think that’s where you start.

-Setting your sights on these magazines when you’re first starting out in travel writing sets you up for disappointment.
+Setting your sights on these magazines when you’re first starting out will set you up for disappointment.

-Certainly there are a few people who fluke their first article and get it published in a top shelf magazine.
-But, for most new writers, you need to establish some credible bylines at lower tiers before these editors will take you seriously.
+Certainly there are a few people who fluke their first article in a top shelf magazine.
+But most new writers need to establish credible bylines at lower tiers before top shelf editors will take you seriously.

 Although a new writer might be equally as talented as an experienced writer, editors prefer working with experienced writers.
 Experienced writers dream up good story ideas, deliver quality articles and meet deadlines.
 They have a track record.
 Editors like this.